omigeft/omigeft/README.md

 ### About me 🤔

 I major in Artificial Intelligence in Northwestern Polytechnical University, China.
+And my research interest is AI model compression and deployment.

 ### Projects 🔭